 Showing Collections: 1 - 17 of 17

-Abstract The series consists of four binders of black and white photographs documenting the construction process and the newly finished structure of the Charles Deering Library.
+Abstract The series consists of four binders of black and white photographs documenting the construction process and the newly finished structure of the Charles Deering Library at Northwestern University.
 With two or three exceptions, all photographs were taken by the Chicago Architectural Photographing Company.
-Two smaller binders contain 9-1/4 x 7-1/4 photographs dating from July 13, 1931, to May 26, 1932, depicting each stage of the exterior construction process from bare ground to completed, windowless exterior.
-These...
+The photographs document each state in the building's construction, from bare ground to completed but windowless exterior; and show the completed building (both general views, and details).

 Abstract The Theodore Wesley Koch Papers fill three boxes and document Koch's life and work as University Librarian at Northwestern University, 1919-1941.
 The Papers include biographical materials, correspondence, and publications, but the bulk of the materials relate to Koch's involvement in the design and construction of Northwestern's Charles Deering Library (1933).

-Overview The Eleanor F. Lewis Papers document Lewis's life and career at Northwestern University Library, spanning the years 1900-1977; the bulk of the materials relate to her retirement in 1948.
-Materials include: biographical materials; correspondence; articles; bibliographies; and a speech.
+Overview The papers of Eleanor F. Lewis (1882-1861) document her life and career at Northwestern University Library.
+The collection spans the years 1900-1977; the bulk of the materials relate to her retirement in 1948.
+Materials in this collection include: biographical materials; correspondence; articles; bibliographies; and a speech.

 Abstract The Subject Files fill thirty-two boxes and cover a time of significant growth and change in the University Library.
 The bulk of the records date between 1971, when John McGowan assumed the post of University Librarian (shortly after the completion of the new main Library building), and 1988.
 A few records from the mid- to late-1960s predate McGowan's tenure.
 This series documents the day-to-day administration of a major research library, with an emphasis on the important change to a...